seperman/deepdiff/docs/ignore_types_or_values.rst

 ---------------------

 ignore_type_in_groups: Tuple or List of Tuples, default = None
     Ignore type changes between members of groups of types.
 For example if you want to ignore type changes between float and decimals etc. Note that this is a more granular feature.
-Most of the times the shortcuts provided to you are enough.
-    The shortcuts are ignore_string_type_changes which by default is False and ignore_numeric_type_changes which is by default False.
-You can read more about those shortcuts in this page. ignore_type_in_groups gives you more control compared to the shortcuts.
+While this feature is production ready for strings and numbers, it is still experimental with other custom lists of types, Hence it is recommended to use the shortcuts provided to you which are :ref:`ignore_string_type_changes_label` and :ref:`ignore_numeric_type_changes_label` unless you have a specific need beyond those 2 cases and you need do define your own ignore_type_in_groups.

     For example lets say you have specifically str and byte datatypes to be ignored for type changes.
 Then you have a couple of options: